 3. Devise a Team Purpose and set of Values

 Especially in a virtual world, the team needs to be absolutely clear on ‘why’ they are there and how they are going to achieve that ‘why’.
-To avoid straying to find your leadership qualities, start with the whyfrom the ‘why’ they will require a set of ‘rules’ by which they go about it.
+To avoid straying from the ‘why’ they will require a set of ‘rules’ by which they go about it.
 These are the team values – for example, trust and integrity.
 The team will need to know the behaviours required to evidence these values and will hold each other to account in demonstrating them on an everyday basis – even when working virtually.
 These behaviours will create a strong culture within the team and will enable the team to lead itself.
 When new team members come on board, selection methods will have checked people can demonstrate these behaviours and, ongoing, people’s performance can be evaluated using them.
 Just because we might be working virtually, this isn’t an excuse to behave badly!

 4. Proactive Communication